Oli McBurnie: Las Palmas

 On 25 July 2024, McBurnie signed for La Liga club Las Palmas, signing a three-year contract.
+Later that year, on 3 December, he scored his first goals for the club by netting a brace in a 2–1 away win over CE Europa in the Copa del Rey.
+On 6 April 2025, he scored his first La Liga goal in a 3–1 defeat against Real Sociedad.
 He left the club in July 2025.

 Hull City

 On 6 August 2025, McBurnie returned to England, joining Championship club Hull City on a three-year deal with a club option for a further year.
 He made his debut on 9 August, the opening day of the season, when he came off the bench as a 71st-minute substitute for Kyle Joseph in a 0–0 away draw to Coventry City.
 He scored his first goal for the club in the First Round of the EFL Cup on 12 August in a 3–3 draw away at Wrexham.
 A run of five goals and one assist in four matches saw him named Championship Player of the Month for September 2025.
+On 23 May 2026, he scored a stoppage-time winner against Middlesbrough in the Championship play-off final, sealing a 1–0 victory and earning his club promotion to the Premier League for the first time in nine years.